AminMoradiXL/KAN_Autoencoders/README.md

 5. [License](#license)

 ## Introduction
-The KAN model has demonstrated promising outcomes across various Generative Additive Models (GAMs) since the 1980s.
+Deep learning models have revolutionized various domains, with Multi-Layer Perceptrons (MLPs) being a cornerstone for tasks like image classification.
+However, recent advancements have introduced Kolmogorov-Arnold Networks (KANs) as promising alternatives to MLPs, leveraging activation functions placed on edges rather than nodes.
+This structural shift aligns KANs closely with the Kolmogorov-Arnold representation theorem, potentially enhancing both model accuracy and interpretability.
+In this study, we explore the efficacy of KANs in the context of data representation via autoencoders, comparing their performance with traditional Convolutional Neural Networks (CNNs) on the MNIST dataset.
+Our results demonstrate that KAN-based autoencoders not only achieve competitive performance in terms of reconstruction accuracy but also offer insights into the interpretability of learned representations, thereby suggesting their viability as effective tools in data analysis tasks.
 Inspired by a range of sources, this first implementation in KAN in torchkan.py achieves over 97% accuracy with an evaluation time of 0.6 seconds.
 The quantized model further reduces this to under 0.55 seconds on the MNIST dataset within 8 epochs, utilizing an Nvidia RTX 4090 on Ubuntu 22.04.

-My current understanding: I am not sure of the huge hype with KANs, it is imperative to understand that learning weights for activation functions (MLPs) and learning the activation function themselves are pretty old ideas, its unclear how much interpretability they offer.
-Its also unclear how scalable, quantisable or efficient they are; as such it seems that the quantisability is not an issue and quantised evaluation on the base model leads to only ~0.6% drop in test performance.
+We are conducting large-scale analysis to investigate how AE-KANs can be made more efficient.

 Note: As the model is still being researched, further explorations into its full potential are ongoing.
 Contributions, questions, and critiques are welcome.
 I appreciate constructive feedback and contributions.
 Merge requests will be processed promptly, with a clear outline of the issue, the solution, and its effectiveness.

 Note: The PyPI pipeline is currently deprecated and will be stabilized following the release of Version 1.

-## Introduction to the KANvolver Model
-Deep learning models have revolutionized various domains, with Multi-Layer Perceptrons (MLPs) being a cornerstone for tasks like image classification.
-However, recent advancements have introduced Kolmogorov-Arnold Networks (KANs) as promising alternatives to MLPs, leveraging activation functions placed on edges rather than nodes.
-This structural shift aligns KANs closely with the Kolmogorov-Arnold representation theorem, potentially enhancing both model accuracy and interpretability.
-In this study, we explore the efficacy of KANs in the context of data representation via autoencoders, comparing their performance with traditional Convolutional Neural Networks (CNNs) on the MNIST dataset.
-Our results demonstrate that KAN-based autoencoders not only achieve competitive performance in terms of reconstruction accuracy but also offer insights into the interpretability of learned representations, thereby suggesting their viability as effective tools in data analysis tasks.

-We are conducting large-scale analysis to investigate how AE-KANs can be made more efficient.

 ## Model Architecture

 Convolutional Feature Extraction: The model begins with two convolutional layers, each paired with ReLU activation and max-pooling.
 The first layer employs 16 filters of size 3x3, while the second increases the feature maps to 32 channels.

 Polynomial Feature Transformation: Post feature extraction, the model applies polynomial transformations up to the n'th order to the flattened convolutional outputs, enhancing its ability to discern non-linear relationships.